A review on deep reinforcement learning for fluid mechanics: an update: Deep reinforcement learning for computational fluid dynamics

-While the considered number of free action parameters $n_\text{act}$ remains limited to 3 at most, the number of probes used to collect observations varies considerably from one contribution to another, even for similar setups.
-The baseline configuration consists in a certain number of velocity or pressure probes, uniformly distributed in the vicinity of the cylinder as well as in its wake region, as illustrated in figure \ref{fig:drag_reduction_probes}.
+While the considered number of free action parameters $n_\text{act}$ remains limited to 4 at most, the number of probes used to collect observations varies considerably from one contribution to another, even for similar setups.
+The baseline configuration consists of a certain number of velocity or pressure probes, uniformly distributed in the vicinity of the cylinder as well as in its wake region, as illustrated in figure \ref{fig:drag_reduction_probes}.
 The sensitivity of the learned control strategy to the probes distribution has been briefly studied in \cite{rabault2019}.
 A subsequent, more complete analysis has been performed in \cite{paris2020}, where the authors evidence a critical impact on the control performance, the information provided by sensors positioned in the near wake being reportedly more relevant for learning than that of sensors positioned further downstream.
 This can be attributed to the fact that, by observing the flow closely downstream of the cylinder, the agent is able to observe the consequences of its actions right after they were taken, while more distant sensors provide a delayed feedback that can be more difficult to interpret.
+An extended sensitivity analyses proposed in \cite{li2021} supports these results, showing that more efficient control laws are obtained when data is collected in the areas of high sensitivity.
+Yet, it most cases (at high $Re$ values, for example), performing a sensitivity analysis of the problem may not be a possible option.
 To circumvent this issue, the authors in \cite{paris2020} introduce a specific method, called sparse PPO-CMA, in which an optimal set of sensors is automatically selected during the learning process.
 Another notable approach is that of \cite{koizumi2018}, where only one probe is used downstream of the cylinder, collecting observations at a higher rate than the action time-step $\delta t_\text{act}$, and stacking them into a single observation vector when feeding them to the agent.
 In all relevant contributions, pressure or velocity are used indifferently as observations.